 If a request is made for documents but the Act is not mentioned by the applicant, the FOI Officer will decide if the request is routine.
 The request need not be referred to the FOI Officer if the document is normally available for public scrutiny or is otherwise available to specified individuals under organisation’s policy or the law.

-A clearly written decision letter within 45 days of the date of receipt of the request, and payment of the application fee.
+A clearly written decision letter is required within 30 days of the date of receipt of the request, and payment of the application fee.

 A person does not have the right to obtain under the Act publications which are sold by the organisation, documents which are held by the Public Record Office of Victoria or documents that are readily available to the public.

 The Act allows for requested documents to be withheld where they are considered to be exempt from release.
 VicHealth protects its legitimate management, research and commercial interests and the interests, including privacy of individuals, by using the exemptions provided for under the Act, as set out below.
-Note that any third parties mentioned in the documents should be notified as soon as possible, as they have the right to appeal to VCAT on any decisions made.
+Note that any third parties mentioned in the documents should be notified as soon as possible, as they have the right to provide their view on whether a document should be disclosed.

 In some cases, even when an exemption provided by the Act appears both applicable and justifiable, a document may be released by the FOI Officer because adverse consequences of release to the organisations functions and legitimate interests are considered to be minimal.
 The Act encourages agencies to consider releasing documents in addition to those set out in the Act.